Ludwig Frank: Provenance

-Ludwig Frank, the second of his parents' four recorded children, was born at Nonnenweier, a village positioned to the west of Lahr and short distance upriver of Kehl, on the strip of fertile flatlands that has paralleled the right-bank of the Rhine since the river was channelled.
+Ludwig Frank, the second of his parents' four recorded children, was born at Nonnenweier, a village positioned to the west of Lahr and short distance upriver of Kehl, on the strip of fertile flatlands that ran along the right-bank of the Rhine.
 His father, Samuel Frank (1841–1915), was a businessman.
 His mother, born Fanny Frank (1837–1926), and both his grandmothers were all the daughters of rabbis.
 Religion played no significant part in his own childhood and upbringing, however.

 School

-In 1880 he was enrolled at the so-called "Simultanschule" in Nonnenweier, an elementary school at which children from Christian and Jewish backgrounds were taught together, and which he attended for the next five years.
+In 1880 he was enrolled at the Simultanschule in Nonnenweier, an elementary school at which children from Christian and Jewish backgrounds were taught together, and which he attended for the next five years.
 There were no fixed ratios, but during Frank's time three of the course teachers at the school were identified as Christian and one as Jewish.
-In terms of religious affiliation Nonnenweier was a mixed community.
+In terms of religious affiliation, Nonnenweier was a mixed community.
 Census data show that there were approximately 200 people identifying themselves as Jewish, and there is no indication that Frank encountered concrete race-based discrimination as he grew up, but he would have been conscious of the low-level background antisemitism that persisted across western Europe during the nineteenth century.

 He was then prepared for admission to secondary school by the local Lutheran minister, and in 1885 transferred to the "Gymnasium" in Lahr, an hour's walk to the east, across the fields.
 His elder brother had already been a pupil at the school for several years.
 Ludwig Frank was not a particularly compliant pupil, but he nevertheless excelled at his school work.
-In order to avoid the daily trek from Nonnenweier he rented a room at Dillingen (Lahr).
-While still a schoolboy, he joined the Lahr "Lessing Society" which a (Jewish) primary school teacher had established.
-A fellow member was Paul Engert, a lithographer and a committed Social Democrat who did his best to move the society in a socialist direction.
-Frank was strongly influenced by Engert and by one or two other politically like-minded society members.
+In order to avoid the daily trek from Nonnenweier, he rented a room in the town itself.
+While still a schoolboy, he joined the Lahr "Lessing Society" which a Jewish primary school teacher had established.
+A fellow member was Paul Engert, a lithographer and a committed Social Democrat.
+Frank was strongly influenced by Engert, and by other politically like-minded society members.
 He was also influenced towards socialist ideas by Emil Hauth, the teacher and lodging house keeper from whom he was renting his room.
-The Social Democratic party was at this stage still outside Germany's political mainstream and was indeed till 1890, outlawed under Bismarck's "Anti-Socialist Laws ... against the public danger of Social Democratic endeavours".
+The Social Democratic party was, at this stage, still outside Germany's political mainstream and was indeed till 1890, outlawed under Bismarck's Anti-Socialist Laws.
 Nevertheless, long before he left school Ludwig Frank had studied works by Friedrich Engels, August Bebel, Karl Kautsky, and Franz Mehring.
 Sources are largely silent over how much his parents knew about the parallel curriculum that he pursued after school hours: it is a matter for speculation how they will have reacted when they discovered that their second son was growing into a "socialist intellectual".